usnistgov/OpenSeadragonScalebar/README.md

 });
 `````

-The list of all the options can be found and tested on http://nist-isg.github.io/OpenSeadragonScalebar/
+The list of all the options can be found and tested on the [demo site](http://nist-isg.github.io/OpenSeadragonScalebar/).

 If type, pixelsPerMeter or location are not set (or set to 0), the bar is hidden.